Two lights-to-flag victories in Spa as Bargwanna taken out -

 The TCR World Tour saw two lights-to-flag victories scored by both Yann Ehrlacher and John Filippi at Circuit de Spa-Francorchamps.

-Round 2 of the TCR World Tour also saw Australian Ben Bargwanna, competing for the second time in the TCR World Tour after topping the rookie classification in Portugal earlier this month, taken out in Race 1 before 12th in the reverse-grid Race 2.
+Round 2 of the TCR World Tour also saw Australian Ben Bargwanna, competing for the second time in the TCR World Tour after topping the rookie classification in Portugal earlier this month, taken out in Race 1 before a 12th place finish in the reverse-grid Race 2.

 Race 1 saw Ehrlacher’s only genuine threat came after a slow start when Nestor Girolami mounted a brief challenge around the outside into La Source, yet the Cyan Racing driver held the lead before controlling the nine-lap contest to win by 1.63s at the chequered flag.